-Lots of folks will be grilling out this weekend.
-Hamburgers, hotdogs, potato salad, and watermelon will be served at picnics and family gatherings all weekend long.
+Summer is the season for grilling out, no doubt!
+Hamburgers, hotdogs, potato salad, and watermelon will be served at picnics and family gatherings all summer long.
 While there is nothing like a good ole hamburger grilled over charcoal, there are a couple things you can do to spice up the original.
 The most basic trick is to add 1 T. Worcestershire sauce and 1 T. grill seasoning to 1 lb. ground beef before forming 4 patties.
 Always flavor your beef, then patty them, then refrigerate until ready to grill.
 This gives the flavors time to meld together, and a chilled burger holds its shape better while grilling.
 Another trick is to grill the hamburger buns.
-Lightly spread softened butter or margarine on the cut sides of the buns and sprinkle with garlic salt (if desired); then place on grill for a minute or so just to toast the buns to a golden
+Lightly spread softened butter or margarine on the cut sides of the buns and sprinkle with garlic salt (if desired); then place on grill for a minute or so just to toast the buns to a golden brown.

 I have two favorite burgers.
 The first is the Hickory Burger.
 Simply mix in ¼ c. of your favorite barbecue sauce with 1 lb. ground beef.
 Shape into patties and grill.
 Top with cooked bacon, grilled onions, and sharp cheddar cheese slices.
 My second favorite burger is the Caesar Burger.
 Both are easy to make and loaded with flavor.
-Try one (or both!) at your Independence Day cookout!
+Try one (or both!) to keep getting burnt out from cooking out!

 1 lb. extra lean ground beef